 Figure legends

 Figure 1.
-Impacts of 1oC global temperature increase on global wheat yield estimated by different assessment methods.
-The grid-based (0.5o x 0.5o grid cells) method is an ensemble median from seven global gridded crop models, averaged over 30 years and aggregated over all simulated grid cells (after Rosenzweig, et al. (8)).
+Impacts of 1°C global temperature increase on global wheat yield estimated by different assessment methods.
+The grid-based (0.5° x 0.5° grid cells) method is an ensemble median from 7 global gridded crop models, averaged over 30 years and aggregated over all simulated grid cells (after Rosenzweig, et al. (8)).
 The point-based method is an ensemble median from 30 models, averaged over 30 years and aggregated over 30 global locations (Asseng, et al. (7)).
 Regression_A is based on a country-level statistical regression from Lobell, et al. (9).
 Regression_B is based on a global level statistical regression from Lobell and Field (10).
 The error bars indicate the 95% confidence intervals based on multi-model ensembles in the simulations and bootstrap resampling in the statistical regressions.

 Figure 2.
-Comparison of yield changes with 1oC global temperature increase for 97 wheat producing countries estimated using 3 different methods. (a) Median simulations of grid-based (0.5o × 0.5o) ensemble of seven models (after Rosenzweig, et al. (8)) versus point-based (30 locations over 30 years) ensemble of 30 models (after Asseng, et al. (7)). (b) Country level statistical regression for China, India, USA, France and Russia, the top five wheat producing countries, from Lobell, et al. (9) versus point-based simulations for these countries (after Asseng, et al. (7)).
+Comparison of yield changes with 1°C global temperature increase for 97 wheat producing countries estimated using 3 different methods. (a) Median simulations of grid-based (0.5° × 0.5°) ensemble of 7 models (after Rosenzweig, et al. (8)) versus point-based (30 locations over 30 years) ensemble of 30 models (after Asseng, et al. (7)). (b) Country level statistical regression for China, India, USA, France and Russia, the top five wheat producing countries, from Lobell, et al. (9) versus point-based simulations for these countries (after Asseng, et al. (7)).
 Note, only data on these five countries were supplied in Lobell, et al. (9).
 Circle color indicates the average annual temperature during the baseline period (1981-2010).
 Circle size indicates the amount of wheat production for each country according to FAO statistics (19).
 The solid line is the 1:1 line and dashed lines represent 0% yield change.

 Figure 3.
-Estimated impacts of 1oC global temperature increase on wheat yield for (a) China, (b) India, (c) Russia, (d) USA, and (e) France using different assessment methods.
-The grid-based (0.5o × 0.5o) method produced an ensemble median from seven global gridded crop models (after Rosenzweig, et al. (8)).
+Estimated impacts of 1°C global temperature increase on wheat yield for (a) China, (b) India, (c) Russia, (d) USA and (e) France using different assessment methods.
+The grid-based (0.5° × 0.5°) method produced an ensemble median from 7 global gridded crop models (after Rosenzweig, et al. (8)).
 The point-based method produced an ensemble median from 30 models from 1 to 3 country locations (after Asseng, et al. (7)).
 Regression_A is a statistical regression based on country statistics after Lobell, et al. (9).
-Regression_C is a statistical regression based on 0.5o × 0.5o grid statistics after Xiong, et al. (40).
+Regression_C is a statistical regression based on 0.5° × 0.5° grid statistics after Xiong, et al. (40).
 Regression_D and Regression_E are both county level statistical regressions produced by different regression methods from Zhang, et al. (41).
 Regression_F is a county (district) level statistical regression after Rao, et al. (42).
 Regression_G is a county level regression produced for this study.
 The error bars indicate the 95% confidence interval based on multi-models for the simulations and bootstrap resampling (Regression_A, Regression_B, Regression_D, and Regression_E) or t-tests (Regression_F and Regression_G) for the statistical regressions.
 No error bar was provided for Regression_C in Xiong, et al. (40).

 Figure 4.
 Comparison of simulated multi-model median wheat yield changes.
-Absolute wheat yields for (a) baseline and (b) baseline + 1oC periods, and (c) relative yield change with 1oC global temperature increase from grid-based simulations (0.5o x 0.5o) (from Rosenzweig, et al. (8)) of cells centered around the 30 locations from the point-based study versus that from the point-based simulations (from Asseng, et al. (7)).
+Absolute wheat yields for (a) baseline and (b) baseline + 1°C periods, and (c) relative yield change with 1°C global temperature increase from grid-based simulations (0.5° x 0.5°) (from Rosenzweig, et al. (8)) of cells centered around the 30 locations from the point-based study versus that from the point-based simulations (from Asseng, et al. (7)).
 Note in (c), regression line is drawn without outlier (location in Sudan).

 Figure 1.